 - Don’t let baby get too hungry or they guzzle their feed too quickly

 - Try sitting baby in a boppy pillow or a chair rather than laying them on a mat.
 My daughter loved to sit in her Ingenuity swing as it could be changed into just a seat if she was uncomfortable with the swinging motion.

 - Sitting in the car seat can put pressure on their tummy so time feedings with this in mind

-- Using a baby carrier can help as it keeps them in an upright position
+- Using a baby carrier like the Babybjorn can help as it keeps them in an upright position

 - Propping up the mattress in your pram or using a pushchair on a tilt also reduces vomiting.
 I used the Quinny Mood pram and pushchair and found the seat of the pushchair has a good reclining position.

 - Prop up your changing table or put a folded up blanket under the head area of your changing mat